 III.
 Teaching and Service Assignment Process for TTF

-A. Teaching and service assignments
+A. Teaching and service within the department

-Except as otherwise determined by the Provost, Dean, or other designee, the department head shall be responsible for the scheduling and assignment of all faculty members' professional responsibilities.
+Except as otherwise determined by the Provost, Dean, or other designee, the program director shall be responsible for the scheduling and assignment of all faculty members' professional responsibilities.